Change is not made without inconvenience, even from worse to better

 The start of this all seems a very, very long time ago.
 And yet at the same time, it seems like no time has passed at all.
 We’re still locked down.
 I still can’t see my Mum or my friends in the pub and my children have given up all pretence at knuckling down to home-schooling (one of them, anyway).

 With the furlough scheme coming to an end in six weeks, there are many companies who will have to make some hard decisions.
 The [pandemic has changed the way we work in this country, probably for ever.
-Every newspaper has, at some point carried a survey that says workers want to continue with some for of working from home in future.
+Every newspaper has, at some point carried a survey that says workers want to continue with some working from home in future.

 We have had a year of no events and no meetings, apart from video conferencing ones.
 Even those are starting to lose their appeal.
 I’m doing more old-fashioned phone calls now, they’re just a bit easier and I don’t need to stick a random background on because the study’s such a mess.

 We’ve all had to change the way we do things over the past year.
-Businesses have got used to the idea that they don’t need to send a sales rep in to a merchant branch every three or four weeks to keep up with what’s ging on.
+Businesses have got used to the idea that they don’t need to send a sales rep in to a merchant branch every three or four weeks to keep up with what’s going on.
 Training courses are more and more being delivered online via web-portals and are being pared down so that they take up less time.
 No more working out if you can spare someone from the trade counter for two hours to learn about a new product when they can do a 15minute tea-break training course.

 We are missing out on things though of course.
 The gossip, the chats, the ‘oh did you hear that so and so has done this’.
 The grapevine in this industry has always been the best source of information about what’s happening and whilst it’s still there, it’s harder to get at while we’re forced to stay away from each other.

 That being said, the vaccination programme is gathering pace.
 Those of us of a certain age – who haven’t been classed as vulnerable – are inching up the priority list.
-Covid is probably hear to stay in some form or other and w will have to learn to live with it, in the same way that we learn to live with flu and the norovirus every year.
+Covid is probably here to stay in some form or other and we will have to learn to live with it, in the same way that we learn to live with flu and the norovirus every year.
 It’s been a long, long haul and when we get back to normal, we may be surprised that normal looks quite different.